Dirt Racer: Development and release

 Dirt Racer was developed by British studio MotiveTime.
 It was the second racing game using Super FX technology simultaneously developed under publisher Elite Systems, the other being the unreleased PowerSlide.
+Elite Systems director and co-founder Steve Wilcox recounted, "PowerSlide was intended to be an authentic, track-based simulation whilst Dirt Racer was intended to be an off-road romp with benefits, those benefits including real-world vehicle dynamics."

 Dirt Racer programmer Chris Nash and graphic artist Adam Batham stated that development began in September 1993 after they dissected and analyzed the cartridge for Star Fox.
 They claimed that the updated iteration of the Super FX allowed them to use twice as many polygons as in Star Fox.
 Unlike the racing game Stunt Race FX, Dirt Racer did not allow to change the viewing perspective because the designers saw it as a needless waste of memory.
 Elite Systems development manager Trevor Williams explained that the game's race courses were generated on a "square mesh" which could be raised or lowered to create variable terrain.
 The game's computer AI-controlled opponents were programmed to dynamically adjust to the skill level of the player so that even beginners stand a chance of winning.

+The completed version of Dirt Racer featured less complex visuals than what was previewed in magazines.
+For instance, sprites were ultimately used for the wheels, similar to Stunt Race FX.
+Dirt Racer was released exclusively in Europe starting in May 1995.
+Wilcox shouldered some of the blame for the game's poor critical reception.
+It was his decision to exclude "driver aids" which he speculated would have mitigated its difficult vehicle controls.
+In 2018, Elite Systems had considered giving Dirt Racer a limited physical re-release with improvements alongside a finished version of PowerSlide.